IOKG04/cfmt/README.md

 That being said, this is not a drop in replacement, the format specifiers are a little different from c's.
 I did design them to be as close as possible though, requiring little rethinking if you're already used to c.

+A lot of what's written here isn't implemented yet, I am working on it though. <!-- TODO: remove once everything is implemented -->
+Also any ideas are appreciated, making this more feature rich would be nice :3

 ## Format specifier

 Format specifiers in `cfmt` look something like this: